In this article:

-- An autoimmune disorder called Sjogren’s syndrome can lead to drying up of the salivary glands and cause dry mouth.
-This is called xerostomia and alters taste perception.
-Many patients with Sjogren’s syndrome complain of a salty taste in the mouth.
-(6)
+- An autoimmune disorder called Sjogren’s syndrome can lead to drying up of the salivary glands, rendering your mouth increasingly dry and altering your taste perception.
+(5)

 - Damage to any of the nerves or parts of the brain associated with taste can cause a salty sensation in the mouth.

 - Some denture adhesives used to keep dentures from slipping can cause a salty taste in the mouth.

 Medical Treatment to Relieve a Salty Taste in the Mouth

 The medical treatment options depend on the cause of the salty taste.

 - A diet low in salt and adequate hydration with caffeine-free drinks are helpful.
 Dehydration can become a serious problem.
 In addition to a salty taste, extreme thirst can be experienced along with dark urine or a complete stoppage of urination.
 The patient can become very confused, tired, and dizzy.
 Seizures, heat exhaustion, and kidney issues can occur.